 5. Group similar SKUs

-We hope these tips will help you to create effective stock keeping units (SKUs) for your products.
+We hope these tips will help you to create effective stock keeping units for your products.
 Remember, the success of a business is not measured only by its ability to produce goods but by its ability to keep its operations structured and systematic.
 Strong SKUs can help track and pinpoint your products down to their specific variant efficiently, especially in companies that carry a lot of variations for each product.
-And with the help of Zayls, it can also help you determine the availability of each SKU from all your warehouses, generate reports on transactions, and keep all your products well-managed.
+And with the help of Zayls, can also help you determine the availability of each SKU from all your warehouses, generate reports on transactions, and keep all your products well-managed.

 Photo by Phil Hearing via Unsplash.